relay-dev/core/README.md

 ### Installation

-Here's how you can install the Relay.Core [NuGet Package](https://www.nuget.org/packages/Relay.Core):
+Here's how you can install the Core [NuGet Package](https://www.nuget.org/packages/Relay.Core):

 <br />